logzio/logzio-helm/charts/cloudwatch-fetcher/README.md

 # Cloudwatch Fetcher

-With this Helm Chart you can deploy to your K8S cluster the Logz.io's Cloudwatch Fetcher.

-The Cloudwatch fetcher allows you to define a time interval to fetch logs from AWS Cloudwatch, and ship them to Logz.io.
+By using this Helm Chart, you can easily deploy Logz.io's Cloudwatch Fetcher to your K8S cluster.
+With the Cloudwatch Fetcher, you can define a specific time interval for fetching logs from AWS Cloudwatch and ship them to Logz.io.

 Cloudwatch-fetcher's code can be found in the [cloudwatch-fetcher](https://github.com/logzio/cloudwatch-fetcher) Github repo.